C-Brown/C-Brown.github.io/_posts/2019-03-07-Custom-Crypter.md

 Encrypted Shellcode:
 \xAF\x5B\x25\x46\x1C\xE4\x84\x94\xFC\x0F\x32\xDF\x9C\x31\x5D\x2D\xDA\xEF\x55\xC9\x8F\x56\x1F\xC1\x9C\x0C\x3B\x3A\x21\x0D\x61\xD3
 ```
-Now that we have working encryption, it is time to create the program that decrypts the shellcode and passes execution to the unencrypted shellcode so that our execve-stack payload is run.
+Now that we have working encryption, it is time to create the program that decrypts the shellcode and passes execution to the unencrypted shellcode.

-This will be very similar to our encryption we will just call the decrypt function instead.
+This will be very similar to our encryption program.
+We will just call the decrypt function instead.

 First we add our defines, includes, and the encrypted shellcode which were all explained in the encryption program.

-Our decrypt functino will take the key and length, same as the encrypt function.
+Our decrypt function will take the key and length, same as the encrypt function.
 We will initialize the context and initialization vector with AES_init_ctx_iv and then call AES_CBC_decrypt_buffer.

 Our variable initializations are the same, struct AES_ctx ctx.. and the IV which we hardcoded so it will be the same.